paulosilva/SingletonClasses/README.md

 The first is the **AppTheme**, where I define all the necessary stuff for the user interface.

-The second is the **AppSettings**, where I define all necessary constants for localization formating and API configuration also.
+The second is the **AppSettings**, where I define all necessary constants for localization formatting and API configuration also.